Gary Vaynerchuk, Chairman of VaynerX and CEO of VaynerMedia once said:

 This definition states one thing clearly.

 PQLs must have used your product at a point.
-Because they have experienced your product, they are more likely to buy the product.
-And to top things up, they’ve shown buying intent:
+And because they have experienced your product, they are more likely to buy it:

 A 2021 TrustRadius report showed 41% of B2B Tech buyers made purchasing decisions after using a free trial, and 58% after a demo of the product.
 In other words, 41% of PQLs paid for B2B SaaS products in 2021.

 Furthermore, the study found B2B buyers trusted experiencing the product more when making a buying decision:

 Therefore, generating PQLs should be your primary focus as a SaaS marketer.

 On why PQLs are better than MQLs for B2B SaaS businesses, Dan Benger, Entrepreneur, Investor, and Product-Led Growth Enthusiast remarked: